-- (2) When a rate schedule increase filing request exceeds a rate increase of fifteen percent (15%), the filing shall be subject to the review and approval of each Compacting State.
-If a rate schedule increase filing does not request a rate increase above fifteen percent (15%), but the Interstate Insurance Product Regulation Commission determines that a rate increase exceeding fifteen percent (15%) is necessary in order to comply with the Rate Filing Standards for Individual Long-Term Care Insurance, the filing shall be subject to the review and approval of each Compacting State. - (3) When a rate schedule increase filing is subject to the approval of the Interstate Insurance Product Regulation Commission, as provided in § 4.A(1), the Rate Filing Standards for Individual Long-Term Care Insurance and other applicable Rules, Uniform Standards and Operating Procedures apply.
-When a rate schedule increase filing is subject to the approval of each Compacting State as provided in § 4.A(2), each Compacting State's applicable state laws and regulations apply to the entire rate schedule increase filing. - (4) For rate schedule increase filings subject to the approval of each Compacting State as provided in § 4.A(2), the Interstate Insurance Product Regulation Commission shall review the rate schedule increase filing, including corresponding with the filer to address objections, and provide to each applicable Compacting State an advisory finding regarding compliance with the Rate Filing Standards for Individual Long-Term Care Insurance and other applicable Uniform Standards.
-Such review and advisory finding shall not be considered an approval of the rate schedule increase filing nor shall it be binding on the Compacting States or the filing company. - (5) Once the Interstate Insurance Product Regulation Commission transmits the advisory finding to each applicable Compacting State, the rate schedule increase filing, including the applicable Member State Filing Fee, shall be considered a filing of each applicable Compacting State and a withdrawn filing of the Interstate Insurance Product Regulation Commission. - (6) Any future rate schedule increase requests on rate schedule increase filings subject to the approval of each Compacting State as provided in § 4.A(2) shall be filed directly with each applicable Compacting State and subject to the review and approval or disapproval of each Compacting State under its respective state laws and regulations.
+- (1) When a rate schedule increase for a specified individual long-term care insurance policy form does not exceed a rate increase of fifteen percent (15%), the filing shall be subject to the review and approval or disapproval of the Interstate Insurance Product Regulation Commission. - When a rate schedule increase filing request exceeds a rate increase of fifteen percent (15%), the filing shall be subject to the review and approval of each Compacting State.
+If a rate schedule increase filing does not request a rate increase above fifteen percent (15%), but the Interstate Insurance Product Regulation Commission determines that a rate increase exceeding fifteen percent (15%) is necessary in order to comply with the Rate Filing Standards for Individual Long-Term Care Insurance, the filing shall be subject to the review and approval or disapproval of each Compacting State.

+- (3) When a rate schedule increase filing is subject to the approval of the Interstate Insurance Product Regulation Commission, as provided in § 4A(1), the Rate Filing Standards for Individual Long-Term Care Insurance and other applicable Rules, Uniform Standards and Operating Procedures apply.
+When a rate schedule increase filing is subject to the approval of each Compacting State as provided in § 4A(2), each Compacting State's applicable state laws and regulations apply to the entire rate schedule increase filing. - (4) For rate schedule increase filings subject to the approval of each Compacting State as provided in § 4A(2), the Interstate Insurance Product Regulation Commission shall review the rate schedule increase filing, including corresponding with the filer to address objections, and provide to each applicable Compacting State an advisory finding regarding compliance with the Rate Filing Standards for Individual Long-Term Care Insurance and other applicable Uniform Standards.
+Such review and advisory finding shall not be considered an approval of the rate schedule increase filing nor shall it be binding on the Compacting States or the filing company. - (5) Once the Interstate Insurance Product Regulation Commission transmits the advisory finding to each applicable Compacting State, the rate schedule increase filing, including the applicable Member State Filing Fee, shall be considered a filing of each applicable Compacting State and a withdrawn filing of the Interstate Insurance Product Regulation Commission. - Any future rate schedule increase requests on rate schedule increase filings subject to the approval of each Compacting State as provided in § 4A(2) shall be filed directly with each applicable Compacting State and subject to the review and approval of each Compacting State under its respective state laws and regulations.